ClemRz/WiFibonacci-Clock/README.md

 # WiFibonacci Clock

-The WiFibonacci Clock is a modified version of the Fibonacci Clock from [Philippe Chrétien](http://basbrun.com/).
+The WiFibonacci Clock is a modified version of the awesome Fibonacci Clock designed by [Philippe Chrétien](http://basbrun.com/).

 ## Enhancements